 Some would say Roy Sullivan was the unluckiest man to ever walk the planet.
 Or some might say he was the luckiest.
-The reason being, Roy Sullivan managed to survive being struck by lightning seven times throughout his life.
+Roy Sullivan managed to survive being struck by lightning seven times throughout his life.
 You might be thinking, there’s no way that’s even possible and this is just another internet myth.
 But the fact is, all seven lightning strikes were documented and recorded by the superintendent of Shenandoah National Park, R. Taylor Hoskins, and all his injuries were verified by various doctors.

 Nicknamed the “Lightning Man”, Roy earned himself the dubious distinction of somehow becoming a human lightning rod.
 His unwanted fame landed him with two television appearances, one on “That’s Incredible” and the other “To Tell the Truth“.
 He also earned himself a spot in the Guinness Book of World Records, and ranked #7 on Cracked.com’s “Most Bizarrely Unlucky People Who Ever Lived“.